jgserna/Sleeping-Teaching-Assistant/README.md

 C++

+    – How to Execute
+    This program was created using C++.
+It will run on Linux using the following commands: g++ -pthread -o TA TA.cpp
+    ./TA [optional: int]   // specify number of threads; default: 5

-    – How to execute your program.
+    – How did your team collaborate on your project?
+Illustrate each member's contribution.
-    – Anything special about your submission that we should take note of.